ngk2017/ncfunderhack/whitepaper-draft.md

 			Problems
 		SEC 147A
 			Problems (the reason for the hackathon)
+			Not very liquid once the stock has been made.
+This creates a market barrier for traditional investment.
+The crowdfunding ecosystem has to operate lean in order to operate sustainably.

 Deep analysis of why the lack of tech tools to support crowdfunding are a high-impact project.
 NGK will dump a lot of links + argument flow

 Legal Analysis